BlockstreamResearch/bip-frost-dkg/README.md

 The FROST signature scheme [[KG20](https://eprint.iacr.org/2020/852), [CKM21](https://eprint.iacr.org/2021/1375), [BTZ21](https://eprint.iacr.org/2022/833), [CGRS23](https://eprint.iacr.org/2023/899)] enables `t`-of-`n` Schnorr threshold signatures,
 in which some threshold `t` of a group of `n` participants is required to produce a signature.
-FROST remains unforgeable as long as at most `t-1` participants are compromised, and remains functional as long as `t` honest participants do not lose their secret key material.
+FROST remains unforgeable as long as at most `t-1` participants are compromised and remain functional as long as `t` honest participants do not lose their secret key material.
 Notably, FROST can be made compatible with [BIP340](bip-0340.mediawiki) Schnorr signatures and does not put any restrictions on the choice of `t` and `n` (as long as `1 <= t <= n`).[^t-edge-cases]

 [^t-edge-cases]: While `t = n` and `t = 1` are in principle supported, simpler alternatives are available in these cases.